wso2/product-apim/sample-scenarios/sample2/README.md

 ### How to run the sample to populate the above mentioned sample data

+* Start wso2am-2.2.0-updateX is distribution by executing [APIM_HOME]/bin/wso2server.sh or [APIM_HOME]/bin/wso2server.bat

-Run the file run.sh in sample root directory as ./run.sh
+* Run the file run.sh in sample root directory as ./run.sh

 #### User credentials needed for login to API Manager instance.